opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

     Find the ``k`` best matches for each query keypoint.

 The methods are extended variants of ``GenericDescriptorMatch::match``.
-The parameters are similar, and the  the semantics is similar to ``DescriptorMatcher::knnMatch``, except that this class does not require explicitly computed keypoint descriptors.
+The parameters are similar, and the  the semantics is similar to ``DescriptorMatcher::knnMatch``.
+But this class does not require explicitly computed keypoint descriptors.

 .. index:: GenericDescriptorMatcher::radiusMatch